manuel103/chatbot-in-javascript/README.md

 # chatbot-in-javascript

-Building an interactive chatbot in pure javascript
+Building an interactive chatbot using javascript